 Paddleboarding rules and regulations

 - All paddlers( 13 years of age and more) must carry a USCG-approved Type I, II, III, or appropriate Type V life jacket.
-We strongly advise that you don't need to wear it, though.
+We strongly advise you do that even though you don't need to wear it.

 - When paddleboarding, children of 12 years and below must wear the USCG-approved life jacket.